ZANELE MUHOLI AND JANE GILES ARE AWARDED AT THE KRASZNA-KRAUSZ BOOK AWARDS 2019

 The press release with further information about the long and shortlisted titles, comments from the judges, and details of this year’s awards can be viewed here.

 The Kraszna-Krausz Book Awards recognise individuals or groups of individuals who, in the opinion of the Judges, have made an outstanding original or lasting contribution to the literature of or concerning the art and practice of photography or the moving image.
-Two winning titles will be selected; one in the field of photography and one in the field of the moving image (including film, television and digital media).
+Two winning titles are selected; one in the field of photography and one in the field of the moving image (including film, television and digital media).

 16 – 19 May 2019

-How will the books be judged?
+How were the books be judged?

 The judging panel consists of three internationally recognised experts in their specialist fields.